Rate Limits

 Deployments with no downtime might drop your connection, so it's recommended to have proper reconnection logic, in addition to ping/pong logic.

-SendTx and SendTxBatch Limits (premium accounts)
+SendTx and SendTxBatch Limits (Premium and Plus accounts)

 The following limits apply to sendTx and sendTxBatch requests, regardless of whether you send the requests using REST via HTTP, or via WebSocket.
 For these two types, we do not enforce IP limits, but only check rate limits at the L1 address level.
 Standard accounts are still bound to the 60 requests per minute limit.
-For rate limit purposes, fee credits count as staked LIT.sendTx and sendTxBatch are the only two types constrained by Volume Quota, necessary to create and modify orders.
+For rate limit purposes, fee credits count as staked LIT.
+For Premium accounts,sendTx and sendTxBatch are the only two types constrained by Volume Quota, necessary to create and modify orders.

 | Staked LIT | sendTx/sendTxBatch per minute |